kachar/fleet/docs/namespaces.md

 The primary types are all scoped to a namespace.
 All selectors for `GitRepo` targets will be evaluated against the `Clusters` and `ClusterGroups` in the same namespaces.
-This means that if you give `create` or `update` privileges to a the `GitRepo` type in a namespace, that end user can modify the selector to match any cluster in that namespace.
+This means that if you give `create` or `update` privileges to the `GitRepo` type in a namespace, the end user can modify the selector to match any cluster in that namespace.
-This means in practice if you want to have two teams self manage their own `GitRepo` registrations but they should not be able to target each others clusters, they should be in different namespaces.
+Thus if you want to have two teams self manage their own `GitRepo` registrations but they should not be able to target each others clusters, they should be in different namespaces.

 ## Special Namespaces